halperta/rhe309k-fall2014/site/assignments/analysis.md

 * Have in-text APA citations and a References page (note: absence of citations will result in a request for resubmission, plus a 10-point penalty.)

 ###Parameters

+Your paper must meet the following parameters, evaluated as shown below:
 * Name (upper left corner): 2 points
 * Date (upper left corner): 2 points
 * Rhetoric 309k (upper left corner): 2 points
 * Running Head (short title, all caps, in header): 2 points
 * Title: top center: 2 points
 * Page numbers: 2 points

-* Proper Formatting:
+Proper Formatting:
-	* Essay: 1.5 spaced, Times New Roman or Garamond fonts: 2 points
+* Times New Roman or Garamond fonts, 1.5 spacing: 2 points
 * Note: essays written in more than one font will receive a 7-point penalty.

-* Proper APA Citation:
+Proper APA Citation:
 * Citations on Reference Page: 3 points
 * Reference page separated using a "page break": 1 point
 * Formatting errors: -1 point for each error
 * Content errors: -3 points for each error